Starting a Blog: Tips for Building a Strong Foundation [Video]

 Relationships matter, too.

 This is where the real power of your blog makes itself known.
-Nurturing relationships with potential customers is just as important as it is with existing ones.
-These folks, the ones who find your blog when they’re searching for a solution to a problem, they’re the ones who will not only become happy customers when the time is right, they’ll tell all their friends, too.
+Nurturing relationships with potential customers is just as important as existing ones.
+These folks, the ones who find your blog when they're searching for a solution to a problem, they're the ones who will not only become happy customers when the time is right, they'll tell all their friends, too.
 This goes for your social media followers as well as the commenters on the blog itself.
-Respond to people’s questions, point out other resources on, or off, your company site, engage in an authentic way and people will respond in kind.
+Respond to people's questions, point out other resources on or off your company site, and engage in an authentic way, and people will respond in kind.

-You want, no, you need your blog to stand out.
-That doesn’t mean we want you to start writing clickbait-y headlines.
+You want, no, you NEED your blog to stand out.
+That doesn't mean we want you to start writing clickbait-y headlines.
 Nor does it mean you have to rank #1 in your industry.
-What it means is a summary of everything we’ve talked about today—be yourself, present useful information in an approachable way, and interact with your readers.
+It means a summary of everything we’ve discussed today—be yourself, present helpful information in an approachable way, and interact with your readers.

-That's how you’re going to make your blog, and by extension your company, stand out as a trusted source of information.
-It’s how you’ll be able to measure the success of your new blog going forward: by counting the number of new customers who cite the blog as what drew them to your company.
-And that’s what it’s all about.
+That's how you will make your blog, and by extension, your company, stand out as a trusted source of information.
+It’s how you’ll be able to measure the success of your new blog from now on: by counting the number of new customers who cite the blog as what drew them to your company.
+And that's what it’s all about.

-We've got more for you to think about in our free inbound marketing check list.
+We've got more for you to consider in our free inbound marketing checklist.
 Click below to get yours!